-Rust instead uses generics to abstract over different possible types, and trait bounds to impose constraints on what those types must provide.
+Rust instead uses generics to abstract over different possible types and trait bounds to impose constraints on what those types must provide.
 This is sometimes called bounded parametric polymorphism.

 PROD: END BOX

 Inheritance has recently fallen out of favor as a programming design solution in many programming languages because it’s often at risk of sharing more code than needs be.
-Subclasses shouldn’t always share all characteristics of their parent class, but will do so with inheritance.
-This can make a program’s design less flexible, and introduces the possibility of calling methods on subclasses that don’t make sense or that cause errors because the methods don’t actually apply to the subclass.
+Subclasses shouldn’t always share all characteristics of their parent class but will do so with inheritance.
+This can make a program’s design less flexible and introduces the possibility of calling methods on subclasses that don’t make sense or that cause errors because the methods don’t apply to the subclass.
 Some languages will also only allow a subclass to inherit from one class, further restricting the flexibility of a program’s design.

-For these reasons, Rust chose to take a different approach, using trait objects instead of inheritance.
-Let’s take a look at how trait objects enable polymorphism in Rust.
+For these reasons, Rust takes a different approach, using trait objects instead of inheritance.
+Let’s look at how trait objects enable polymorphism in Rust.

 Using Trait Objects that Allow for Values of Different Types

 In Chapter 8, we mentioned that one limitation of vectors is that they can only store elements of one type.
 We created a workaround in Listing 8-10 where we defined a SpreadsheetCell enum that had variants to hold integers, floats, and text.
 This meant we could store different types of data in each cell and still have a vector that represented a row of cells.
-This is a perfectly good solution when our interchangeable items are a fixed set of types that we know when our code gets compiled.
+This is a perfectly good solution when our interchangeable items are a fixed set of types that we know when our code is compiled.

+prod: confirm xrefs

-Sometimes, however, we want the user of our library to be able to extend the set of types that are valid in a particular situation.
-To show how we might achieve this, we’ll create an example Graphical User Interface tool that iterates through a list of items, calling a draw method on each one to drawn it to the screen; a common technique for GUI tools.
-We’re going to create a library crate containing the structure of a GUI library called rust_gui.
+However, sometimes we want our library user to be able to extend the set of types that are valid in a particular situation.
+To show how we might achieve this, we’ll create an example graphical user interface (GUI) tool that iterates through a list of items, calling a draw method on each one to draw it to the screen—a common technique for GUI tools.
+We’ll create a library crate called gui that contains the structure of a GUI library.
 This crate might include some types for people to use, such as Button or TextField.
-On top of these, users of rust_gui will want to create their own types that can be drawn on the screen: for instance, one programmer might add an Image, another might add a SelectBox.
+In addition, gui users will want to create their own types that can be drawn: for instance, one programmer might add an Image and another might add a SelectBox.

-We won’t implement a fully-fledged GUI library for this example, but will show how the pieces would fit together.
-At the time of writing the library, we can’t know and define all the types other programmers will want to create.
-What we do know is that rust_gui needs to keep track of a bunch of values that are of different types, and it needs to be able to call a draw method on each of these differently-typed values.
+We won’t implement a fully fledged GUI library for this example but will show how the pieces would fit together.
+At the time of writing the library, we can’t know and define all the types other programmers might want to create.
+But we do know that gui needs to keep track of many values of different types, and it needs to call a draw method on each of these differently typed values.
 It doesn’t need to know exactly what will happen when we call the draw method, just that the value will have that method available for us to call.

 To do this in a language with inheritance, we might define a class named Component that has a method named draw on it.
-The other classes like Button, Image, and SelectBox would inherit from Component and thus inherit the draw method.
+The other classes, such as Button, Image, and SelectBox, would inherit from Component and thus inherit the draw method.
 They could each override the draw method to define their custom behavior, but the framework could treat all of the types as if they were Component instances and call draw on them.
-But Rust doesn’t have inheritance, so we need another way.
+But because Rust doesn’t have inheritance, we need another way to structure the gui library to allow users to extend it with new types.

 Defining a Trait for Common Behavior